redwoodjs/redwood/docs/docs/docker.md

 Since we use multi-stage builds, your production images won't pay for the dev dependencies installed in this step.
 The build stages need the dev dependencies.

+The `mkdir` step is a workaround for a permission error.
+We're working on removing it, but for now if you remove it the install step will probably fail.

 This step is a bit more involved than the others.
 It uses a [cache mount](https://docs.docker.com/build/cache/#use-your-package-manager-wisely).
 Yarn operates in three steps: resolution, fetch, and link.